Clone trooper: Commander Gree

-Marshal Commander Gree, CC-1004, leads the 41st Elite Corps under the command of Jedi General Luminara Unduli.
+Commander Gree, CC-1004, leads the 41st Elite Corps under the command of Jedi General Luminara Unduli.
 He first appears in Episode III: Revenge of the Sith aiding Jedi General Yoda on Kashyyyk, to defend the Wookiees from invading Separatists.
-He attempts to carry out Order 66, but he and another Kashyyyk Scout trooper are beheaded by Yoda.
+He attempts to carry out Order 66, but he and another Kashyyyk scout trooper, Captain Jek, are beheaded by Yoda.
 He later appears in the first and second seasons of The Clone Wars television series serving under Luminara.
 Gree is distinguished by his dyed red hair shaved into two parallel stripes, in remembrance of fallen clones during his first battle, and eyebrows dyed to match his hair.
 His armor bears green markings, and he appears in green camouflage armor in Revenge of the Sith.